Try this Filipino BBQ on Skewers. A perfect combination of sweet, salty, and sticky!

 - Skewer 5-6 pieces of pork into a bamboo skewer or sticks starting with the fatty (belly) part and the rest with lean parts.

-- Add the oil and catsup to the leftover marinade sauce for basting.
+- Add the oil, sugar, soy sauce, and ketchup to the leftover marinade sauce for basting.
 Brush the meat with the basting sauce before and while grilling.
 Grill until both sides are done.

 - Serve with spicy vinegar.